lukasschwab/nilinterface/README.md

 - [ ] Suggest a makefile to do lazy rebuild when config changes?
 - [ ] *Briefly* mention the `*.so` shared binary plugin system; this requires building `golangci-lint` for a particular system *and* your plugin for the same, which seems tedious.
 - [ ] Cover GitHub Actions cacheing strategy.
+- [ ] Can you point VS Code at that custom binary?

 ```make
 # NOTE: assumes custom-gcl.yml doesn't specify a different name.